 A partnership of two people where one assumes personal responsibility and the second assumes limited liability.
 Crucially, in an LLP the full liability partners hold the rights to make decisions and changes to the business, while the partners who are limited in their liability are not authorized to make these changes.

-By working with a Garner accounting team that has your interests at the forefront, you can be assured you have a partner that will help you grow your business.
+By working with an accounting team that has your interests at the forefront, you can be assured you have a partner that will help you grow your business in Garner.
 Our goal is to provide opportunities for you to successfully manage your income, expenses and tax liability.

 Find out how C.E.
 Thorn, CPA, PLLC has helped the Garner area startups and early stage businesses reduce their costs and limit their tax payments.
 Give us call at (919) 420-0092 or complete the online contact form to speak with a seasoned small business accountant today!